oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 * You can get a copy of the results as an HTML page reporting the *Overall Correctness Score* and *Correctness By Topic* only, cliccking on the **Download Report** button.
 Click it to view how is the report.

-* You can also dowload the **Full Report** and **Failures** list as a *.csv* file selecting each frame as shown in the following snapshot:
+* You can also download the **Full Report** and **Failures** list as a *.csv* file selecting each frame as shown in the following snapshot:

   ![csv](./images/download_csv.png)

-* Now let's test through an external saved test datset, that you can download [here](https://raw.githubusercontent.com/oracle-samples/ai-explorer/refs/heads/cdb/docs/hol/artifacts/getting_started-30_testset.json) with 30 questions already generated.
+11. Now let's test through an external saved test datset, that you can download [here](https://raw.githubusercontent.com/oracle-samples/ai-explorer/refs/heads/cdb/docs/hol/artifacts/getting_started-30_testset.json) with 30 questions already generated.
 If you want to drop some Q&A that are not meaningful in your opinion, update it, save and reload as local file, following the steps shown in this snapshot:

   ![load_tests](./images/load_tests.png)

-* Now redo the test to get the **Overall Correctness Score** with much more Q&A pairs.
+12. Now redo the test to get the **Overall Correctness Score** with much more Q&A pairs.

 * Let's change the Chat model parameters, setting to **0** the Model **Temperature** in the left pane, section **Language Model Parameters**.
 Why?
-The Q&As generated are usually done with a low level of creativity to be less random in the content and express the core concepts avoiding "frills".
+Because the Q&As generated are usually done with a low level of creativity to be less random in the content provided and express the core concepts avoiding "frills".
 So, repeat the test to check if there are any improvements in the **Overall Correctness Score**.

-* To compare with previous results, click on dropdown list unde **Previous Evaluations for...** and click on **View** button to show the overall report.
+13. To compare with previous results, click on dropdown list under **Previous Evaluations for...** and click on **View** button to show the overall report.

   ![previous](./images/previous.png)

-* Repeat the tests as many time you desire changing: **Vector Store**, **Search Type** and **Top K** to execute the same kind of tuning you have done at the previous steps with just a few interactive questions, now on a massive test on curated and comparable assets.
+14. Repeat the tests as many time you desire changing: **Vector Store**, **Search Type** and **Top K** to execute the same kind of tuning you have done at the previous steps with just a few interactive questions, now on a massive test on curated and comparable assets. *Remember to click on **Reset** button to choose again the vector store to be used during the test*.

 ## 3. Export and run the chatbot as a Spring AI microservice

-The rramework allows to export the chatbot defined as a ready-to-run microservice built in Java, Spring Boot and Spring AI framework, that will run independently by the framework, leveraging only the vector store table created, and the LLM servers used.
-In the current relase are supported only fully Ollama configuration (embeddings + chat model) or OpenAI.
+The framework allows to export the chatbot defined as a ready-to-run microservice built in Java, Spring Boot and Spring AI framework, that will run independently by the framework, leveraging only the vector store table created, and the LLM servers used.
+In the current release are supported only fully Ollama configuration (embeddings + chat model) or OpenAI.

 ### 3.1 Pre-requisites
 To run the microservice exported you need: